Reference 04 — Communication flows¶

 Multi-hop FWD forwarding¶

-Forward hop — the first
+Forward hop — the leading

 sequenceDiagram